fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 For a decade, [Heroku](http://heroku.com) was dominating the PaaS scene.
 Unfortunately the free tier Heroku ended at 27th November 2022.
 This is very unfortunate for many developers, especially students.
 Heroku is still very much a viable option if you are willing to spend some money.
 They also have [a student program](https://www.heroku.com/students) that provides some free credits.

-We are now introducing two services [Fly.io](https://fly.io/) and [Render](https://render.com/) that both have a (limited) free plan.
-Fly.io is our "official" hosting service since it can be for sure used also on parts 11 and 13 of the course.
-Render will be fine at least for the other parts of this course.

-Note that despite using the free tier only, Fly.io <i>might</i> require one to enter their credit card details.
-At the moment Render can be used without a credit card.

-Render might be a bit easier to use since it does not require any software to be installed on your machine.
+We are now introducing two services [Fly.io](https://fly.io/) and [Render](https://render.com/).
+Fly.io offers more flexibility as a service, but it has also recently become paid.
+Render offers some free compute time, so if you want to complete the course without costs, choose Render.
+Setting up Render might also be easier in some cases, as Render does not require any installations on your own machine.

 There are also some other free hosting options that work well for this course, at least for all parts other than part 11 (CI/CD) which might have one tricky exercise for other platforms.